sp1thas/dropboxignore/README.md

 ## Getting Started

-⚠️ This script is currently available only for Linux.
+⚠️ This script is currently available only for Linux and MacOS.

 ### Prerequisites